1. Work Permit Exemption

 Expatriate males are issued an Exemption Certificate which is valid over three (3) years period.

-Expatriate females are issued a letter of Exemption which is unrestricted.
+Expatriate females are issued a letter of Exemption valid for the duration of the marriage to the Jamaican spouse.

 Marriage should exceed ONE MONTH be attending the Ministry for processing.